 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-In order to limit its exposure, the District limits its investments to short-term U.S. Treasury obligations.
+In order to limit its exposure, the District's external investment pool limits the purchase of investments to a maturity date of no more than 397 days from the purchase date.
+The maximum dollar weighted average maturity of the pool's investments is 60 days or less.